 How To Gage A Zero Gap

 It is important to remember that with zero gaps, you are risking getting small nicks or cuts more often.
-If your clients’ skin is sensitive, then it’s best not to use the smallest of zero gaps because there won’t be any room for error if it slips out of place.
-It is up to personal preference whether or not this risk is worth taking in order to achieve perfect lines each time you edge/line.
+If your clients’ skin is sensitive, then it’s best not to use the smallest zero gaps because there won’t be any room for error if it slips out of place.
+It is up to personal preference whether or not this risk is worth taking to achieve perfect lines each time you edge/line.

 How Is Zero Gapping Performed?